Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/instruction.md

 | `2nd ShadeColor Feather` | Feathers the boundary between the 1st and 2nd Shade Colors, the same as the `1st/2nd_Shades_Feather` properties. | _2nd_ShadeColor_Feather |

 ---
-### “System Shadows : Self Shadows Receiving” Items
+### **System Shadows : Self Shadows Receiving** Items

 These are adjustment items to make Unity's shadow system and toon shading familiar.
 In the case of the toon shade, the shadow provided by the system is necessary to express the character 's self - shadow (falling shadow to himself).
-Use this when you want to make further fine adjustments after deciding the coloring level with the “Basic Lookdevs: Shading Step and Feather Settings” submenu items and want to fine-tune the way ReceiveShadow exits, such as self shadow.
+Use this when you want to make further fine adjustments after deciding the coloring level with the **Basic Lookdevs: Shading Step and Feather Settings** submenu items and want to fine-tune the way ReceiveShadow exits, such as self shadow.

 <img width = "400" src="images/URP_image022.png">